Spencer W. Kimball: Career and stake presidency (1925–1943)

 In February 1938, LDS apostle Melvin J. Ballard was sent to Thatcher to divide the growing St. Joseph Stake.
 The newly created Mount Graham Stake covered the eastern half of the old stake, and Kimball was called as its first stake president.
 Though smaller than the previous stake, the newly formed stake covered a large area that extended east as far as El Paso, Texas.
 For Kimball and his two counselors to visit each ward in the stake required traveling a total of 1750 mi.
 During the Mount Graham Stake's semiannual stake conference in September 1941, unusually heavy rains caused the Gila River to overflow its banks, flooding several of the towns in the stake and causing $100,000 in damage to the farms and buildings of Latter-day Saints in the area.
-As stake president, Kimball co-ordinated the LDS Church's humanitarian response, which quickly mobilized funds, materials, and manpower to care for displaced residents and begin recovery.
+As stake president, Kimball coordinated the LDS Church's humanitarian response, which quickly mobilized funds, materials, and manpower to care for displaced residents and begin recovery.

-Following the Japanese attack on Pearl Harbor on December 7, 1941 and the subsequent entry of the United States into World War II, a number of young men from the stake left to join the US military.
-At one point, 250 men from the stake served in the war, and Kimball ensured that each received a copy of the monthly stake bulletin and often wrote personal notes on each copy to the recipient.
+Following the Japanese attack on Pearl Harbor on December 7, 1941, and the subsequent entry of the United States into World War II, a number of young men from the stake left to join the US military.
+At one point, 250 men from the stake served in the war, and Kimball ensured that every one received a copy of the monthly stake bulletin and often wrote personal notes on each copy to the recipient.

 Kimball was widely known and respected in the community, and he was constantly stopped on the streets of Safford by acquaintances and friends asking for his advice.
 After he was called to serve as stake president, non-Mormon residents and travelers in Safford often asked Kimball to perform marriages for them.
 Kimball's demanding schedule of managing the Kimball–Greenhalgh Agency, serving in civic organizations, and serving in LDS Church leadership positions as well as making time for his wife and children took mental and physical tolls on his body.
 His journals from the 1930s and early 1940s often mention his exhaustion from days that were spent working 16 hours or more: "Am on a tension from 7 a.m. till 11 p.m. every single minute every day.
 I know I'm working too hard but there seems no place to stop."